Kentucky vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 21

 - Odds to win the national championship: +100000

-- Louisville, based on its national championship odds (+100000), ranks significantly higher (101st in the country) than it does in our computer ranking (172nd).
+- Louisville, based on its national championship odds (+100000), ranks much better (101st in college basketball) than it does in our computer ranking (172nd).

-- Sportsbooks have moved the Cardinals' national championship odds down from +50000 at the beginning of the season to +100000.
-Among all teams in the country, that is the -biggest change.
+- The Cardinals' national championship odds have dropped from +50000 at the beginning of the season to +100000, the -biggest change among all teams.

-- Based on its moneyline odds, Louisville has a 0.1% chance of winning the national championship.
+- The implied probability of Louisville winning the national championship, based on its +100000 moneyline odds, is 0.1%.

 Check out all the futures bets available at BetMGM!